amontalenti/streams/streams/index.rst

 =============== ==================================================================
-Speed           100's of megabytes of reads/writes per sec from 1000's of clients Durability      Can use your entire disk to create a massive message backlog Availability    Cluster-oriented design allows for node failures without data loss Multi-consumer  Many clients can read the same stream with no penalty
+Speed           100's of megabytes of reads/writes per sec from 1000's of clients Durability      Can use your entire disk to create a massive message backlog Scalability     Cluster-oriented design allows for horizontal machine scaling Availability    Cluster-oriented design allows for node failures without data loss (in 0.8+) Multi-consumer  Many clients can read the same stream with no penalty
 =============== ==================================================================